Pylons/pylonsrtd/docs/pyramid.rst

   Pyramid, supports XML-RPC in a more extensible manner than `pyramid_xmlrpc` with support for JSON-RPC and AMF.

-  - Maintained by: Ben Bangert
+  - Maintained by: Michael Merickel, Ben Bangert

   - Version Control: https://github.com/Pylons/pyramid_rpc